 The Quntis Pro adds a wireless remote control to the already-solid Quntis formula.
 Adjust brightness and color temperature from your desk without reaching up to the bar — a small convenience that makes a big difference when you’re deep in work.

 Build quality is on par with the standard Quntis, and the asymmetric design keeps glare off your screen.
-At this price tier, it’s the sweet spot between the budget Quntis and the premium BenQ.
+At $50, it’s the sweet spot between the budget Quntis and the premium BenQ.

 What we like: